 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-structured description that follows the pattern of good examples in the rubric.
-It clearly identifies the product domain (BlazeMeter API Monitoring), lists specific concrete capabilities in a numbered format, and includes an explicit 'Use when' clause with comprehensive trigger scenarios.
-The description is rich in natural trigger terms and highly distinctive.
+This is a strong, well-structured skill description that follows the pattern of good examples in the rubric.
+It clearly identifies the product domain (BlazeMeter API Monitoring), lists specific capabilities in a numbered format, and includes an explicit 'Use when' clause with comprehensive trigger scenarios.
+The description uses third person voice appropriately and provides enough specificity to distinguish it from other skills.

 | Dimension | Reasoning | Score |